SOMHOLUK/NGINX-ec2-dns/README.md

 ### 📄 Project Description

 This project involves setting up a publicly accessible NGINX web server on an Amazon EC2 instance (which is a virtual computer running in the cloud).
 After launching an EC2 instance, NGINX is installed and configured to serve content (such as web pages) over HTTP on port 80, with the necessary inbound rules added to the EC2 instance’s security group to allow both SSH and HTTP traffic.
-To make the NGINX server reachable (in this for NGINX to show the default welcome page) through a domain name (in this case : nginx.filsanhdmohamed.co.uk) instead of just an IP address (as you can also view NGINX's welcome page by using the EC2 instance's IPv4 address, as you will see later on), an A record is created in the DNS provider Amazon Route 53.
+To make the NGINX server reachable (in this for NGINX to show the default welcome page) through a domain name (in this case : nginx.filsanhdmohamed.co.uk) instead of just an IP address (as you can also view NGINX's welcome page by using the EC2 instance's public IPv4 address, as you will see later on), an A record is created in the DNS provider Amazon Route 53.
 This A record points the domain to the public IP of the EC2 instance.
 As a result, you can open a browser and access the default NGINX welcome page simply by visiting the domain, which is in this case nginx.filsanhdmohamed.co.uk

 ---